 Antigua Caribbean and Atlantic Beaches – For Each Day of the Year!

 We travelled down the west side of the Caribbean as far as Cartagena on the first half of our cruise.
-This would be our first port on the second half of our 26 day cruise and we had picked excursions for excitement this time.
+This would be our first port on the second half of our 26 day cruise with Oceania Cruises and we picked excursions for excitement this time.
 The Antigua Caribbean and Atlantic beaches would keep us busy for the day!

 The ship entered the port of Antigua and people lined up for the various tours offered on this little island.
 With 365 beaches on the island, there were lots of options if all you wanted to do was relax on a beach!